What Tax Do I Pay on Redundancy Payments?

 • Go to the tribunal

-If you think that your redundancy payment isn’t sufficient enough to meet your day to day expenses.
-It is advisable to invest/save it or pay off debt and one another advantage you can avail from this amount is by contributing this amount to the pensions scheme.
+If you think that your redundancy payment isn’t sufficient enough to meet your day-to-day expenses.
+It is advisable to invest/save it or pay off debt and another advantage you can avail from this amount is by contributing this amount to the pensions scheme.

 This option can prove to be tax-advantageous.
 If you’re a member of an employer’s pension scheme and you’re entitled to get a redundancy payment above £30,000, you can ask your employer to pay this amount into your pension to avoid paying tax.